junqing-zhang/junqing-zhang.github.io/_posts/2020-01-22-blog-post-latex.md

 # Bibliographies
 Bibtex is strongly recommended to organize reference in Latex.
 While it is very easy and efficient to use, there are a number of pitfalls.
 Please refer to this [tutorial](https://serialmentor.com/blog/2015/10/2/Bibtex){:target="_blank"} for details.

+In order to avoid any errors, it is strong advised to download the bibtex entries from the online database, rather than creating from scratch by yourself.
+For example, search the title in the [Google Scholar](https://scholar.google.com/) and click "Import into BibTeX" to view the bibtex record.
+If it is not there, turn it on in the Settings of Google Scholar.

+The bibtex entries downloaded from any database are unfortunately not fully correct.
+You will need to adjust it according to the target journal and also the pitfalls mentioned above.
+In particular, check the journal field and delete any fields that are not required.